EricTalv/vat-checker/README.md

 > note:
 >
 > Russias request fail not because of political views but rather
-> lack of API data.
+> due to lack of API data.
 >